sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

   3. Call RouteSync::onRouteResponse() with APPL_STATE_DB format
   4. Verify a correct FPM message is being sent to zebra through FPM interface mock
   5. Verify RTM_F_OFFLOAD set in route message sent  to zebra
-- FPMSyncd: test only one nexthop is attached to the route
-  1. Mock FPM interface
-  2. Call RouteSync::onRouteMsg() with RTM_NEWROUTE message containing route 1.1.1.0/24 nexthop 2.2.2.2, 3.3.3.3
-  3. Call RouteSync::onRouteResponse() with APPL_STATE_DB containing only one nexthop 2.2.2.2 format
-  4. Verify a correct FPM message is being sent to zebra through FPM interface mock with one nexthop
-  5. Verify RTM_F_OFFLOAD set in route message sent  to zebra
 - FPMSyncd: test case VRF route
   1. Mock FPM interface
   2. Call RouteSync::onRouteMsg() with RTM_NEWROUTE message containing route 1.1.1.0/24 in VRF nexthop 2.2.2.2, 3.3.3.3